 BIO in English

 Mezzo-soprano Virpi Räisänen completed her vocal studies at the Utrecht and Amsterdam Conservatoires with the highest distinction under Eugenie Ditewig and Udo Reinemann.
 Afterwards she has been coached by Margreet Honig.
-After her career change from a successful violinist to a concert and opera singer in 2009, she has appeared on the stages such as Milano La Scala, Salzburger Festspiele, Radio France’s Festival Présences, the Aix-en-Provence Festival, the Amsterdam Concertgebouw, Musashino Recital Hall in Tokyo, the Helsinki Music Centre, the Staatsoper Berlin, the Netherlands Opera and the Händel Festival Halle, Savonlinna Opera Festival and Finnish National Opera.
+After her career change from a successful violinist to a concert and opera singer in 2009, she has appeared on the stages such as Milano La Scala, Salzburger Festspiele, Radio France’s Festival Présences, the Aix-en-Provence Festival, the Amsterdam Concertgebouw, Suntory, Bunka Kaikan and Musashino Recital Hall in Tokyo, the Helsinki Music Centre, the Staatsoper Berlin and Berliner Philharmonie, the Netherlands Opera and the Händel Festival Halle, Savonlinna Opera Festival and Finnish National Opera.

 She made her Amsterdam Concertgebouw debut in 2011 with Gordan Nickolic leading the Netherlands Chamber Orchestra, and since then she has followed a busy schedule as much asked concert singer all over the world.
-She has sung for example with the Orchestre Philharmonique et le Choeur de Radio France (Esa-Pekka Salonen), Finnish Radio Symphony Orchestra (Sakari Oramo and Hannu Lintu), Helsinki Philharmonic (John Storgårds), the Tapiola Sinfonietta (Dima Slobodeniuk, Olari Elts, Anna Maria Helsing), the Flemish Radio Choir and Orchestra (Bo Hoöten), Nederlands Philaharmonisch Orkest, the Gulbenkian Orchestra (Stefan Asbury), Bergen Philharmonic Orchestra (Masaaki Suzuki), Tonhalle Orchester Zürich (Jan Willem de Vriend) etc.
+She has sung for example with the Orchestre Philharmonique et le Choeur de Radio France (Esa-Pekka Salonen), Finnish Radio Symphony Orchestra (Sakari Oramo, Hannu Lintu and Susanna Mälkki), Helsinki Philharmonic (John Storgårds), the Tapiola Sinfonietta (Dima Slobodeniuk, Olari Elts, Anna Maria Helsing), the Flemish Radio Choir and Orchestra (Bo Holten), Nederlands Philaharmonisch Orkest, the Gulbenkian Orchestra (Stefan Asbury), Bergen Philharmonic Orchestra (Masaaki Suzuki), Tonhalle Orchester Zürich (Jan Willem de Vriend) and the latest in 2023 as the soloist of the Berliner Philharmoniker and Tokyo Symphony Orchestra (Mathias Pintscher).

 Virpi Räisänen has performed lied repertoire throughout Europe, USA, Hong Kong and Japan.